chiragsanghvi/JavascriptSDK/README.md

 }, ["date"] //optional
 );
 ```
-The marriage object is similar to article object, except you get two new fields viz. endpointA and endpointB which contains the id and label of the two entities that this object connects.
+The marriage object is similar to the article object, except you get two new fields viz. endpointA and endpointB which contain the id and label of the two entities that this object connects.

 ```javascript
 //marriage.endpointA